6 houses razed as 2 Anambra communities renew hostilities – The Sun Nigeria

 Obinna Odogwu, Awka

-Six houses have been reportedly razed in Allah/Onugwa in Olumbanasa, Anambra West Local Government Area of Anambra State following a renewed hostility between it and Odekpe village in the evening of last Saturday.
+Six houses have been razed in Allah/Onugwa in Olumbanasa, Anambra West Local Government Area of Anambra State following a renewed hostility between it and Odekpe village last Saturday.

 This came less than three weeks after a bloody clash between the two villages reportedly left seven persons dead and about 153 houses razed in the battle that lasted for more than 24 hours.